TrellixVulnTeam/swahilipython_SCMU/Doc/reference/simple_stmts.rst

-* Else: The object must be an iterable with the same number of items as there are targets in the target list, and the items are assigned, from left to right, to the corresponding targets.
+* Else: The object must be an iterable with the same number of items as there are targets in the target list, and the items are assigned, kutoka left to right, to the corresponding targets.

   * If the target list contains one target prefixed with an asterisk, called a "starred" target: The object must be an iterable with at least as many items as there are targets in the target list, minus one.
-The first items of the iterable are assigned, from left to right, to the targets before the starred target.
+The first items of the iterable are assigned, kutoka left to right, to the targets before the starred target.
 The final items of the iterable are assigned to the targets after the starred target.
 A list of the remaining items in the iterable is then assigned to the starred target (the list can be empty).

-  * Else: The object must be an iterable with the same number of items as there are targets in the target list, and the items are assigned, from left to right, to the corresponding targets.
+  * Else: The object must be an iterable with the same number of items as there are targets in the target list, and the items are assigned, kutoka left to right, to the corresponding targets.

 Assignment of an object to a single target is recursively defined as follows.